Hinduwebsite Editorial - Practising Hinduism the Hindu Way

 It does not cross their minds that Hinduism requires serious study to understand it.
 It is as if by some miracle God has infused in them knowledge of Hinduism by birth.
 Then there are those who come under the influence of extreme elements and take up their ideas to defend the faith from a narrow perspective to perpetuate or justify certain narratives.

 Many Hindus follow the popular beliefs and practices of Hinduism as a continuation of their family traditions, having witnessed them in their homes or in public places, and consider it their faith.
-There are also some free souls who take liberties with their faith under the impression that Hinduism gives them the freedom to practice it according to their convenience or choice.
+Some free souls take liberties with their faith under the impression that Hinduism gives them the freedom to practice it according to their convenience or choice.

 Hinduism is not an organized religion, but came into existence due to historical reasons as an assortment of divergent paths and traditions.
-The word Hinduism is itself is a colonial legacy which was used by the British to distinguish the native faiths from Islam and Christianity.
+The word Hinduism itself is a colonial legacy that the British used to distinguish the native faiths from Islam and Christianity.

 In coining the word, they ignored the diversity of native faiths and the depth of their philosophy and practice.
 Instead of identifying multiple faiths, which truly qualify as religions in themselves, they conveniently lumped them together under one heading.
 The confusion is therefore natural.